-Randomisation will take place at the school level as this is more practical for recruitment and implementation.
-It also eliminates the risk of spill over, which is important for ensuring robustness.
-The MinimPy program will be used to allocate schools to the intervention or control group using a minimisation approach.
-Five factors were used for minimisation: KS2 attainment, %EAL pupils, mean EAL fluency score, number of Y5 classes and geographic hub.
+The MinimPy3 program will be used to allocate schools to the intervention or control group using a minimisation approach.
+Five factors will be used for minimisation: KS2 attainment, %EAL pupils, mean EAL fluency score, number of Y5 classes and geographic hub.
 This approach will ensure balance between the intervention and control groups across these factors, which is not necessarily guaranteed through simple or stratified randomisation.
 Alternative methods of achieving balanced samples such as propensity score matching were considered yet minimisation was chosen as it is less resource intensive.
-The factors used in the minimisation will be included as school level covariates in additional models for the main analysis (see Table 4, below).
+The factors used in the minimisation will be included as school level covariates in additional models for the main analysis (see Table 4, below)